Lozenge tilings of hexagons with holes on three crossing lines: Proof of the main theorem

 \begin{lem} Let \(n\) and \(x\) be non-negative integers.
 Suppose \(P\), \(Q\), \(R\) and \(S \subseteq [n]\) satisfy \(1 \notin P\cap Q\) and \(1 \notin R\cap S\).
 Then if the region \(L_{n,x}(P,Q,R,S)\) can be tiled by lozenges, we have

 \end{lem}

 Note that the unit holes labeled by \(P\) and \(Q\) point down, while those labeled by \(R\) and \(S\) point up.

 The idea of the proof is the following.
 We use the well known interpretation of lozenge tilings as families of non-intersecting lattice paths on \(\mathbb{Z}^2\) (see Figure 3.2).
 For both our \(L\)- and \(\overline{L}\)-regions, partition the collection of such families of non-intersecting lattice paths according to the points on the line \(y=x\) that they pass through.
 Since the segments supporting the holes indexed by \(Q\) and \(R\) in \(L_{n,x}(P,Q,R,S)\) and \(\overline{L}_{n,x}(P,Q,R,S)\) look exactly the same, the classes of these two partitions are naturally paired up.
-The key element is that the ratio between the cardinalities of paired partition classes turns out (using the Lindstr\"{o}m-Gessel-Viennot theorem [18, 29]) to be equal to the right-hand side of (3.1), and does not depend on a choice of partition classes.
+The key element is that the ratio between the cardinalities of paired partition classes turns out (using the Lindstr\"{o}m-Gessel-Viennot theorem [18, 29]) to be equal to the right-hand side of (3.1), and does not depend on the choice of partition classes.

-\textit{Proof of Lemma 3.1.} We use the well-known interpretation of lozenge tiling as families of paths of lozenges, which in turn can be identified with families of non-intersecting lattice paths on \(\mathbb{Z}^2\) allowed to take steps in two cardinal directions (for us these will be south and east; see Figure 3.2 for an illustration).
+\textit{Proof of Lemma 3.1.} We use the well-known interpretation of lozenge tiling as families of paths of lozenges, which in turn can be identified with families of non-intersecting lattice paths on \(\mathbb{Z}^2\) allowed to take steps in two cardinal directions (for us these will be south and east; see Figure 3.2 for an illustration.
+For now, the double points on the first bisector should be ignored).

 Note that the starting points for our paths correspond to the unit holes indexed by \(P\), as well as to the unit holes indexed by elements of \(Q\) that do not have a corresponding unit hole indexed by an element of \(R\) next to them.
 Similarly, the ending points correspond to the unit holes indexed by \(S\), and to the unit holes indexed by elements of \(R\) that do not have a corresponding unit hole indexed by an element of \(Q\) next to them.